l1g4v/l1g4v.github.io/_posts/2022-05-10-visualizing-electric-fields.md

 # Simulating electric field lines

-For the lab report of this class we were asked to put a simulation of what kinds of electric field lines diferent shapes of charges like line, point and ring would have, at the time no one on my team would know how to do that and luckly I found a page that did that and a teamate just did some photoshop magic to form the ring charge(https://static.bcheng.me/electric-fields/).
-Fortunally the less-idiot-me of today finally understands how the superposition principle can be used for this problem (also the even lesser-idiot-me knows that just a drawing that shows for example the ring electric field would be like a point charge on the outside and a -point charge on the inside ).
+For the lab report of this class, we were asked to put a simulation of what kinds of electric field lines with different shapes of charges like line, point, and a ring would have, at the time no one on my team would know how to do that and luckily I found a page that did that and a teammate just did some photoshop magic to form the ring charge(https://static.bcheng.me/electric-fields/).
+Fortunately, the less-idiot-me of today finally understands how the superposition principle can be used for this problem (also the even lesser-idiot-me knows that just a drawing that shows for example the ring electric field would be like a point charge on the outside and a -point charge on the inside ).
-According to the sources I've read, we can represent an empty electric field space with vectors that point outwards from the origin, these vectors will suffer a transformation by adding all electric fields surrounding it.
-For this simulation I'll be using GNU Octave, first I wrote the code to create that empty space:
+According to the sources I've read, we can represent an empty electric field space with vectors that point outwards from the origin, these vectors will suffer a transformation by adding all-electric fields surrounding it.
+For this simulation I'll be using GNU Octave, first I wrote the code to create that space:
 ```m
 clear; close all; clc;
 %grid